DualBrain/Nibbles/README.md

 # Nibbles

-The QBasic game from 1990 ported to VisualBasic .NET Core for the Console window.
+The original QBasic game from 1990's ported to Visual Basic on .NET 6.0.x as a Console application.

-(NOTE: Requires .NET Core 6.0.x.)

 ## TODO: